docksal/docksal/docs/content/tools/pull.md

 ### WordPress / WP-CLI

-To move forward with the WP-CLI provider integration an alias must be set up within the project.
-For instructions on setting up a `wp-cli.yml` or a config file consult the [WordPress WP-CLI Config Documentation](https://make.wordpress.org/cli/handbook/config/#config-files).
+To use the WP-CLI provider integration, an alias must be set up within the project.
+For instructions on setting up a `wp-cli.yml` file or a config file, consult the [WordPress WP-CLI Config Documentation](https://make.wordpress.org/cli/handbook/config/#config-files).

-Example of what `wp-cli.yml` would look like.
+Example of what `wp-cli.yml` would look like:

 ```yaml
 @remote: